deepak242424/deepak242424.github.io/index.md

 # About Me
 <div style = "text-align: justify"> I am currently working as Machine Learning Engineer at Verisk|AI Hyderabad.
 I am working in the intersection of Computer Vision and Learning.
 I am also exploring Semi Supervised Learning methods in Speech Processing.
  <br />
 Previous to that I completed my M.S.
-(Research) under the supervision of Dr. Balaraman Ravindran and co-guided by Dr. Gitakrishnan Ramadurai at IIT Madras.
+(Research) under the supervision of Dr. Balaraman Ravindran and co-guided by Dr. Gitakrishnan Ramadurai from Department of Computer Science and Technology, IIT Madras.
 My thesis was focused on Model compression and Filter Pruning in Deep Convolutional Neteworks.
 I also worked on Vehicle Detection in Heterogeneous traffic scenarios.
 My M.S. research was sponsored by Intel India Research.
 </div>

 <br />